You know them, you love them, and yes, you hate them.

 Some websites have found a band-aid solution to the interstitial penalty, which is to hide pop-ups on mobile devices and continue to use them exclusively for desktop visitors.

-So even if this is all news to you, you can breathe a sigh of relief — you probably haven’t been deeply affected by this update.
-But remember, just because this update hasn’t had a big impact yet doesn’t mean it never will.
-Address your pop-ups and interstitials now so you won’t be caught unprepared when/if Google decides to up the ante.
+Even if this is news to you, you can breathe a sigh of relief – you probably haven’t been deeply affected by this update.